-After joining Department of Biochemistry at Emory University as an Assistant Professor (Research track), I have continued my research in the area of transcriptional regulation.
-I worked on a highly diverse class of transcription factors containing a tandem array of C2H2-type Zinc fingers in the group of Dr. Xiaodong Cheng at Emory.
+After joining Department of Biochemistry at Emory University as an Assistant Professor (Research track), I remained focused in the area of transcriptional regulation and worked on a highly diverse class of transcription factors containing a tandem array of C2H2-type Zinc fingers in Dr. Xiaodong Cheng's group.
 I solved several structures by X-ray crystallography and published few high-profile papers explaining how Zinc-fingers deviate from their conventional code of DNA recognition to achieve high sequence specificity without any gross penalties on DNA-binding.
-Recently, I shifted my focus towards cryo-EM due to two main reasons: first, my persistent interest in visualizing large transcriptional complexes and second, the technological advancement in cryo-EM now allow high-resolution structure determination.
-Driven by these interests, I undertook several research projects in Dr. Eric Ortlund's lab at Emory to study several protein complexes involved in transcription regulation to lipid transport with aim to determine their structures using cryo-EM.
-Given the fact that some of these complexes are resistant to crystallization, cryo-EM is the only available tool to derive structural information.
-I managed to produce good preliminary results for some of the protein complexes after several rounds of optimization that have laid a solid groundwork for current proposal.
-Over the past few years, I have attended a few workshops and training sessions to refine my skills in cryo-EM:
+However, in year 2017, I shifted my effort towards cryoEM due to two main reasons: first, my persistent interest in visualizing large protein complexes and second, the technological advancement in cryoEM now allow high-resolution structure determination of tough to crystallize protein targets.
+Driven by these interests, I have invested time in building in my expertise in cryoEM by attending various workshops and training courses with a focus on transcription regulation of nuclear receptor coregulator complexes in Dr. Eric Ortlund's group at Emory.
+During the emergence Covid-19, our lab was asked to participate in NIH funded Rapid Acceleration of Diagnostics (RADx) project with aim of epitope mapping on Spike and N-protein.
+Leveraging on my expertise in cryoEM, I was able to solve high resolution structures of SARS-CoV2 spike protein in complex with several potently neutralizing antibodies to map their epitopes that explained their mechanism of neutralization (in collaboration with Dr. Rafi Ahmed's lab at Emory Vaccine Center).
+This led me to explore a new area of research involving structural immunology.
+In past two year, I have seeded several collaborations involving antigenic targets of SARS-COV2, Anthrax, Zika and Dengue with the aim of studying their immune responses with respect to natural infection or vaccination via monoclonal/polyclonal epitope mapping.
+Building on these accomplishments, I feel highly confident in my ability to deliver on current application.